cetz-package/cetz/tests/path-decoration/test.typ

 }, args: all-fns)

 // Bug #736: Waves with a single segment
-// have are sharp on the second peak.
+// are sharp on the second peak.
 #test-case({
   import draw: *